YouTube Green

 Grounding in YouTube's Design System

-Before sketching anything new, I audited YouTube's existing UI for patterns I could build on — data visualization treatments, notification formats, and promotional content placements.
+Looking at data visualization treatments, notification formats, and promotional content placements.

-Prioritizing by Impact and Feasibility
+Impact vs Feasibility

 Features that required paywalled access or significant infrastructure changes were noted but deprioritized.